 As a faculty member at Ohio State, Hedgecoth’s duties include brass and woodwind methods courses, instrumental music education for choral majors, teaching instrumental music for high school students, and supervising field experience for instrumental music education music majors.
 A former Teacher of the Year and National Board Certified Teacher, Hedgecoth’s research interests include the numerous factors that impact classroom music educators: political influences in education, charter schools as well as public school and charter school curriculum.

-Hedgecoth.
-D. M., & Fischer, S. H. (2014).
-What history is teaching us: 100 years of advocacy in Music Educators Journal.
-Music Educators Journal, 100(4), 54–58.
+- Hedgecoth, D.; Fischer, S. (2014).
+100 years of advocacy in Music Educators Journal — What does history tell us?
+Music Educators Journal, 100(4).
+54–58.